anjarennison/tip-calculator/README.md

-"Javascript Fun: Build a Tip Calculator!" by Chris Dixon on Skillshare.
+"Javascript Fun: Build a Tip Calculator!" by Chris Dixon on Skillshare, completed on 10/aug/2020.